-However, you need to be cautious when increasing aperture because very large apertures lead to the narrow depth of field, which can ruin the background by creating a blur.
-If you want your background to be a part of the image, then keep aperture somewhere in between wide ad narrow.
+However, you need to be cautious when increasing aperture because substantial apertures lead to a narrow depth of field, which can ruin the background by creating a blur.
+If you want your background to be a part of the image, keep the aperture somewhere between wide ad narrow.

 This will give you both a sharp subject with a sharp background.
-But id background blur is your desired bokeh, and then you can experiment with higher aperture value, which will result in better exposure along with a blurry background.
+But id background blur is your desired bokeh, and then you can experiment with a higher aperture value, which will result in better exposure and a blurry background.

-Usually, this is feasible with indoor portraiture or capturing fine details as wide aperture works very well in such cases.
-This is because opening up aperture not only blurs the background but as more light is let in, it brings more attention to your subject.
+Usually, this is feasible with indoor portraiture or capturing fine details as a wide aperture works very well in such cases.
+This is because opening up the aperture blurs the background, but as more light is let in, it brings more attention to your subject.

 Using a Slower Shutter Speed